Spam backlinks are as old as the internet.

 One of the popular ways for manually removing a spam link that points to your website is requesting a link removal.
 You have to dig up the contact information of the webmaster and ask them to remove a link that is on the site.
 In most instances, you probably put the link there in the first place and now you have to ask for it to be removed.

-There are link management tools as well as outsourcing services on Odesk and Fiverr that can do some of this for you.
+There are link management tools as well as outsourcing services on Upwork and Fiverr that can do some of this for you.

 When you write a link removal request, go at it gently.
 Don’t make a demand.
 Simply ask that it be removed and tell them why.
 If a link is in a comment and you didn’t put it there, be sure that you mention that in the request.
 You can also mention that Sprint was recently penalized by Google for spam comments.

 If the linking site has a lot of spam on it, you may want to mention that if they do not adhere to your request that you will have to disavow their links.
 This could end up hurting their page rank – and they don’t want that to happen.